LankanHawkeye/BEAR/README.md

 Installation Instructions
 __________________________
-1. Install following dependencies first.

-	Following are the dependencies of BEAR tool.
+1. Following are the dependencies of BEAR tool.

 	1. javabridge 1.0.18